schnatterer/smeagol-galore/README.md

 # TODOs

-- Write FQDN Env Var to cas config files, smeagol.yml, scm cas plugin, etc.?
 - Create and trust self signed certs (if not present) on startup in order to provide more convenient getting started?

+- Create helm chart (use draft?)

 - Startup test using travis?

-- Create helm chart (use draft?)

 - Convert to a more 12-factor-like app using multiple containers and docker-compose